-- Tutorial—instructions on processes or procedures that respond to new developments, insights, laws, standards, requirements, or technologies
+- Tutorials on technical communication processes or procedures that respond to new laws, standards, requirements, techniques, or technologies

 Manuscript Preparation and Submission